University of Canterbury

 Vibrant entertainment options

 Christchurch has a busy calendar of events — from art exhibitions and cultural celebrations to sporting events and music festivals.
-There are over 900 restaurants, cafés, and bars to sample, many of them close to UC.
+There are over 900 restaurants, cafés, and bars to sample, many close to UC.
 Christchurch is also home to theatres, shopping malls, and over 700 city parks.

 Unbeatable outdoor lifestyle